 You can talk to your Employment Services Provider about the following:

-- what job search support is available.
+- what job search support is available

-To learn more about the changes, read about mutual obligation requirements for:
+You can also read about mutual obligation requirements for:

 Read more news for job seekers.
 Subscribe and we’ll send you regular news highlights.